MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 ### Analyze issues using GitHub Copilot's Ask mode

 GitHub issues often contain complex problems that require careful analysis before implementing fixes.
-Understanding the root causes, potential impacts, and best remediation strategies is crucial for effective resolution.
+Your understanding of the root causes, potential impacts, and best remediation strategies is crucial for effective resolution.

 The following GitHub extensions for Visual Studio Code can help you analyze GitHub issues:

-- **GitHub Copilot Chat**: GitHub Copilot's Ask mode provides intelligent code analysis capabilities that can help identify security vulnerabilities, understand their potential impact, and suggest remediation strategies.
+- **GitHub Copilot Chat**: GitHub Copilot's Ask mode provides intelligent code analysis capabilities that can help identify security vulnerabilities, understand their potential effects, and suggest remediation strategies.

 - **GitHub Pull Requests**: The GitHub Pull Requests extension integrates GitHub issues directly into Visual Studio Code, allowing you to manage and interact with issues without leaving your development environment.